hesfandi/Cerebrovascular_Model/README.md

    - Includes example scripts (prefixed with `Run_`) for analyzing and plotting simulation results.
 These scripts provide guidance for interpreting the outputs of the cerebrovascular model.

 4. **Hemodynamic_Analysis/**
-   - Contains scripts for simulating and analyzing hemodynamic properties within the designed cerebrovascular model.
+   - Contains scripts for simulating blood circulation within the designed cerebrovascular model.

 ## Usage Instructions
 1. **Software Requirements**